Wednesday, September 30, 2020

 Dolan capped the season in his customary fashion, winning the second heat, Australian pursuit and his seventh straight feature.
 The victory also left the Lisbon driver on top in the final super stock point standings.

 Dolan led the 17-car field from start to finish in the 20-lap super stock championship feature.
-Larry Jenkins of Wilton finished second and Steve Fraise of Montrose third.
+Larry Jenkins of Wilton Junction finished second and Steve Fraise of Montrose third.

 Sportsman winner Don Benge led from the fifth lap to the finish of the 12-lap event after taking the lead from Rick Scott of Eldon following a red flag and restart.
 Scott wound up third and Gary Thomas of Washington second.